tobycrisford/taskmaster_lame_duck/Readme.md

 ## If each player has a different conversion factor between points and money, but the conversion factors are common knowledge

+What if the different players value money differently?

+First, if $v \geq 6$ for every player, then it makes no difference if their values are not identical.
+Each player should eat their duck.
+It is clear that this is a Nash equilibrium.
+No one can benefit by changing their strategy, since they each value £25 more than they value a 6 points advantage over all the other players.
+And it is the "best" equilibrium, since each player gets the maximum possible payoff.
+The interesting situations are therefore those in which at least one player has $0 \leq v < 6$.

+The script equilibrium_calc.py finds all of the Nash equilibria for an arbitrary set of conversion factors, $v_i$.
+As soon as we allow different conversion factors for the different players, the game becomes far more complex.
+We have so far restricted to considering only symmetric equilibria, and with this restriction, it has always been possible to figure out which equilibrium solution the players should adopt.
+But now, the players are no longer identical, and the symmetry is broken.
+It will therefore become harder to say which of the many Nash equilibria a rational player should follow.

+### If one player cares slightly about money, but the rest care only about points

+### If only one player has $v < 6$ and the rest care only about money (almost)

+### If the $v_i$ are spread evenly throughout the range [0, 6)